jhelvy/logitr/README.md

 have to be symmetric in that they could each have a different number of alternatives.
 The columns can be in any order, but the file MUST have a column for each of the following variables:

 1. A variable that identifies each individual choice maker.
 This must be a sequence of numbers that changes by choice maker and repeats for the same choice maker.
-This is used for the "respondentID" variable in the modelSetup.R file.
+This is used for the *respondentID* variable in the *modelSetup.R* file.
 2. A variable that identifies each individual choice occasion.
 This must be a sequence of numbers that changes by choice occasion and repeats for the same choice occasion.
-This is used for the "observationID" variable in the modelSetup.R file.
+This is used for the *observationID* variable in the *modelSetup.R* file.
 3. A variable that identifies which alternative was chosen for each choice occasion, using 1 and 0 for chosen and not-chosen.
-This is used for the "choice" variable in the modelSetup.R file.
+This is used for the *choice* variable in the *modelSetup.R* file.
 4. A variable that identifies the price of each alternative.
 This is strictly required for a WTP space model, but is otherwise optional.
 5. All other columns can be any attributes to be used as model covariates.

 Optional weighting variable:
 A variable for weighting the data by individual or by choice occasion.
-The "weight" of each choice situation will be effectively multiplied by these numbers.
+The *weight* of each choice situation will be effectively multiplied by these numbers.
 For example, a value of 0.1 for a particular choice occasion would reduce it's weight by a factor of 10, and a value of 10 would increase it's weight by a factor of 10.